December 13, 2022

 4. Extend your trip—

-“The Super Bowl is an exciting event as Clay Lacy Cabin Servers go out of their way, based on client preferences, to create a fun inflight travel atmosphere,” says Elizabeth.
+“The Super Bowl is an exciting event as Clay Lacy Cabin Servers go out of their way, based on client preferences, to create a fun inflight travel atmosphere,” says Joe.
 Cabin servers often bring the ‘game to the plane’ through festive and fun décor, food, and beverages.
 Indeed, there is no better way to enjoy the Super Bowl experience than chartering a private jet.